 Additional information can be found at the official CMS website for the Sunshine Law:

-* August 1st, 2013: Companies and Manufacturers are required to start collecting data regarding ownership interests, payments and transfers of value.
+- August 1st, 2013: Companies and manufacturers must start collecting data regarding ownership interests, payments, and transfers of value.

-* September 30th, 2014: CMS will publish the information collected in 2013 in a public website.
-In following years, this stage will take place in June 30th.
+- September 30th, 2014: CMS will publish the information collected in 2013 on a public website.
+In following years, this stage will take place on June 30th

 Who is required to report?